Diagnosis

 Lifestyle and home remedies

-These tips can help you ease the symptoms of athlete's foot or avoid a recurrence:
+These tips can help you ease the symptoms of athlete's foot or lower your risk of the condition coming back:

 • Keep your feet clean and dry.
 Wash your feet twice a day and gently towel-dry between the toes.

 • Change socks regularly.
-Change your socks at least once a day — more often if your feet get really sweaty.
+Change your socks at least once a day.
+Or change them more often if your feet get very sweaty.

-• Wear light, well-ventilated footwear.
-Avoid shoes made of synthetic material, such as vinyl or rubber.
-Wear sandals when possible to let your feet air out.
+• Wear lightweight, breathable footwear.
+Avoid shoes made of artificial materials, such as vinyl or rubber.
+Try shoes made with natural materials such as leather, cotton or linen.
+When possible, wear sandals or open-toe shoes to help your feet dry out.

-• Alternate pairs of shoes.
+• Rotate pairs of shoes.
 Use different shoes from day to day.
 This gives your shoes time to dry after each use.

 • Protect your feet in public places.
 Wear waterproof sandals or shoes around public pools, showers and lockers rooms.